transccc/iot-project/README.md

 ## Platform
 ### Choice of Platform
 I used Node-Red and InfluxDB as the main platforms for this project.
 Node-Red provides real-time data analysis with the help of its flow.
-It is a locally hosted platform with many options, allowing the creation of a full dashboard and data storage with InfluxDB, along with direct HTTP POST requests to Pushbullet.
+It is a locally hosted platform with many options, allowing the creation of a full dashboard and data storage by sending HTTP post requests to a locally hosted InfluxDB server, along with direct HTTP POST requests to Pushbullet that gives active alerts to my phone.
 The data is sent using a local MQTT broker for easy integration with Node-Red.
 At first, I considered using the Node-Red UI for visualisation, but I chose not to because it could not easily provide a aesthetically pleasing dashboard and had no storage capabilities of itself.
 MQTT, which intigrates with Node-RED, operates on a publish/subscribe model.
 A client publishes "packets" to a specific topic, and these packets are then received by all clients that have subscribed to that topic.
 In this case the Pico sends data to the same topic that Node-RED is subscribed to.
 Node-RED then in turn handles the data to send it to InfluxDB and Pushbullet.
 For a more in-depth explanation, refer to the connectivity section of this tutorial.
 The following section will explain how to set up the broker, which acts as the central hub for managing subscriptions and client communications.
 ## The Code
 ### Set up Wi-Fi and MQTT credentials
 - In the code boot.py you may notice that there are keys